trillhause/cartora/README.md

 Cartora is an location-based event planning application.

-All information about the cartora REST Api can be found here
+All information about the cartora REST API can be found here